Surgical Oncology

 Surgical oncologists are providers that can do surgery to diagnose, stage or treat cancer.
 Surgery can often be part of managing cancer, either by itself or as part of a larger treatment plan.

-Why Surgery?
+Why surgery?

 For a patient with cancer, the goal of surgery is to remove the tumor, when appropriate.
 When the tumor cannot be removed completely, surgery can sometimes make life better for the patient by treating pain or other symptoms.
 For some patients, surgery is the only form of treatment.
 For others, surgery might be done along with radiation therapy or chemotherapy.
 For others, surgery has no role in their treatment plan.

 Some patients may have only a procedure done, such as a biopsy.
 This can usually be done in the clinic.
-Larger surgeries are done at the main Parkland Hospital or the Ambulatory Surgical Center.
+Larger surgeries are done at the main Parkland Memorial Hospital or the Simmons Ambulatory Surgical Center.
 Depending on the patient, sometimes a surgery that leaves only small scars can be used, such laparoscopic or robotic surgery.

 If surgery is a part of your treatment plan, the surgeon will explain the recommended treatment options, answer questions, and help you and your loved ones feel comfortable.
 If surgery is not part of your treatment plan, we will explain why not.